ksqlDB Quick Start

 |

-Events from both source topics are present, denoted by LOCAL
+Events from both source topics are present, denoted by LOCAL and 3RD PARTY respectively.

-query and return to the ksqlDB prompt.
+Press Ctrl+C to cancel the SELECT query and return to the ksqlDB prompt.

 7. View the queries

-You can view the two queries that are running using SHOW QUERIES
+You can view the two queries that are running using SHOW QUERIES:

 Your output should resemble:

-| Query ID | Status | Sink Name | Sink Kafka Topic | Query String
+| | Query ID | Status | Sink Name | Sink Kafka Topic | Query String

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------